Expert medical and surgical care in Thailand

 Months 2–6

 Weight-bearing progresses to full as bone integration strengthens the implant fixation.
 Structured rehabilitation builds ankle stability, balance, and endurance.
-By three to six months most patients walk comfortably without aids and resume low-impact activities.
+By three to six months most patients walk comfortably without aids and resume low-impact activities.3

-90%+ Satisfaction Excellent patient-reported outcomes
+High Satisfaction Excellent patient-reported outcomes

 Preserved Motion Natural ankle movement retained